ibm-cloud-docs/log-analysis/adoption.md

 {: tip}

-The {{site.data.keyword.sqlquery_short}} service provides a serverless, no-ETL solution to easily query data stored in {{site.data.keyword.cos_short}}.
+The {{site.data.keyword.sqlquery_short}} service provides a server-less, no-ETL solution to easily query data stored in {{site.data.keyword.cos_short}}.
 Underneath, SQL Query uses Apache Spark SQL as its underlying query engine.
 You can use the {{site.data.keyword.sqlquery_short}} to run SQL queries (that is, `SELECT` statements) to analyze, transform structured and semi-structured data, or clean up rectangular data.
 You cannot run actions such as `CREATE`, `DELETE`, `INSERT`, and `UPDATE`.

 The {{site.data.keyword.sqlquery_short}} service can process input data that is read from CSV, JSON, ORC, Parquet, or AVRO files.
 Archived files from an {{site.data.keyword.at_full_notm}} instance contain data in JSON format.
 When you use the {{site.data.keyword.sqlquery_short}} service, each query result can be written to a `CSV`, `JSON`, `ORC`, `PARQUET`, or `AVRO` file in {an {{site.data.keyword.cos_short}}instance of your choice.